ItalyPaleAle/unlocker/README.md

 # Using Unlocker

-In these section we'll be looking at how to wrap and unwrap a key, which in our example is `helloworld`; Unlocker supports any kind of keys and keyfiles, for both symmetric and asymmetric ciphers.
+In this section we'll be looking at how to wrap and unwrap a key, which in our example is `helloworld`; Unlocker supports any kind of keys and keyfiles, for both symmetric and asymmetric ciphers.

 We will use a key called `wrappingkey1` stored inside an Azure Key Vault called `myunlockerkv`.
 We also assume that Unlocker is available at the address `https://10.20.30.40:8080`.